washcroft/HttpGarageDoorController/README.md

 * SENSOR_CLOSED_INPUT_PIN - The GPIO input pin connected to the reed switch at the garage door closed position

 * HTTP_SERVER_PORT - The TCP port the HTTP web server should listen on (default 80)
+* HTTP_REQUEST_BUFFER_SIZE - The buffer size to allocate for each incoming HTTP request (default 256)
+* WIFI_CONNECTION_TIMEOUT - The amount of time in milliseconds a WiFi connection can wait to setup before retrying
 * MDNS_NAME - The mDNS hostname the controller should publish (WiFi101 support experimental, exclude .local)
-* REQUEST_BUFFER_SIZE - The buffer size to allocate for each incoming HTTP request (default 256)

 * DOOR_OUTPUT_PULSE_TIME - The amount of time in milliseconds the GPIO output is kept HIGH when operated (simulated button press)
+* DOOR_OUTPUT_PULSE_DELAY_TIME - The amount of time in milliseconds to wait before the garage door operator will respond to a second triggering of the GPIO output
+* DOOR_SENSOR_REACT_TIME - The amount of time in milliseconds the open/closed sensors take to react to the garage door opening/closing
 * DOOR_MAX_OPEN_CLOSE_TIME - The maximum amount of time in milliseconds the garage door should take to open or close (used to detect a fault status, add a few seconds of margin)
-* WIFI_CONNECTION_TIMEOUT - The amount of time in milliseconds a WiFi connection can wait to setup before retrying

 You will also need to add a **secret.h** file to your project containing your WiFi SSID, Password and HTTP API Key: